MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-simple-data-application-by-using-adonet.md

 ---

 > [!NOTE]
 > The code for this tutorial is available in C# and Visual Basic.
-To switch the code language on this page between C# and Visual Basic, use the code language switcher at the top of the page on the right side.
+To switch the code language on this page between C# and Visual Basic, use the code language switcher at the top of each code example.

 ### NewCustomer form